 An avid performer of contemporary music Stanichka regularly collaborates with new and upcoming composers from the New York City area.
 In 2007 she gave the premiere of the Richard Russell’s Violin Sonata, which was written and dedicated to her, and in 2009 she gave the American premiere of the newly found Clarinet Quintet movement by W.A.
 Mozart (completed by Dr. Robert Levin) at the Sarasota Opera House, Florida, where she got to collaborate with world renowned clarinetist Charles Niedich.

-In 2002 Ms. Dimitrova made her orchestra debut with the Shumen Philharmonic in Bulgaria, playing Tchaikovsky’s Violin Concerto.
-She performs regularly in her home country of Bulgaria both as a recitalist and a chamber musician.
-She has participated in master classes by Mincho Minchev, Vanya Milanova, Andres Cardenes, Maxim Vengerov, and Ruggiero Ricci.
+In 2002 Ms. Dimitrova made her orchestra debut with the Shumen Philharmonic in Bulgaria playing Tchaikovsky’s Violin Concerto.
+She performs regularly in Europe and the U.S. both as a soloist and a chamber musician.
+She has participated in master classes by Mincho Minchev, Vanya Milanova, Maxim Vengerov, Joseph Silverstein and Ruggiero Ricci.